ramonapariciog/mne-mff-reader/README.md

 # mne-mff-reader  BETA

-MNE Class and functions for loading the EGI '.mff' files from Geodesyc EEG.
+MNE Class and functions for loading the EGI '.mff' files from EGI Netstation EEG.

 # Install